Open Dental has a built-in accounting tool that can be used independently by small offices.

 In the Manage Module, click Accounting.

-The chart of accounts is a list of the accounts used to organize finances and divide expenses, revenue, assets, liabilities, and equity.
+The Chart of Accounts is a list of the accounts used to organize finances and divide expenses, revenue, assets, liabilities, and equity.
 When set up correctly, certain transactions in Open Dental automatically create accounting transactions in the Chart of Accounts.

 Setup: Set up automated deposit entries and automated payment entries.

 Lock: Lock all accounting entries on or before a specific date (e.g., when closing out the year).
 See Accounting Close Year.

 Add: Add a new account.

 Edit: Select an account, then click to make edits to the name, type, inactive status, and color.
 See Edit Account below.